The same functionality but so different, KOOI®-ReachForks vs. Single Pantograph

 Do the reachforks also have disadvantages?
 No drawbacks that outweigh all the benefits, but the critics will say:

 - The reach forks are slower.
-That is not true because the handling cycles are the same.
+That is not true because the handling cycles are the same when using the narrow-range reachforks designed for warehousing.

 - A heavier mast must be used when using reachforks.
 That is also a misunderstanding since the moment (force x arm) remains the same.